ALLISON (D'AMBROSIO) BONES

 Allison (D'Ambrosio) Bones is the President and CEO of T.E.A.M.
 4 Travis (Together Ending Asplenia Mortality).
 T.E.A.M.
-4 Travis was born out of Allison’s traumatic grief after losing her four-year old son Travis to a rare and undiagnosed genetic disease, Isolated Congenital Asplenia.
+4 Travis was born from Allison’s traumatic grief after losing her four-year old son Travis to Isolated Congenital Asplenia, a rare and often undiagnosed genetic disease.
 Travis died in August 2018, five months after colorectal cancer claimed the life of his father, Allison’s husband Jamie.
-She was compelled to create Travis’ foundation with the goal that someday, no other family will stand in her shoes, wondering why a rare disease claimed the life of their child.
+She created Travis’ foundation with the goal that someday, no other family will stand in her shoes, wondering why this rare disease claimed the life of their child.
 The foundation is Travis’ legacy, ensuring Travis’ megawatt smile and exuberant love of life carry on forever.

 She is no stranger to tragedy, loss and grief.
 In addition to her husband and youngest child dying, Allison lost her father in 2015 after his nine-year cancer battle and her twins Shelby and Dalton in 2012 due to extreme prematurity.
 It was during this same six-year period her beloved Great Danes died.
 These experiences with traumatic grief over a short time forged Allison’s strength, determination, courage and faith.

 Allison earned a Bachelor’s of Business Administration from Baylor University.
 During a thirteen-year career at GE Capital, Allison held a variety of roles, including Account Manager for a portfolio of Recreational Vehicle dealerships, each with a commercial credit line in excess of $10 million.
 Additionally, she has volunteered with Special Olympics, the Salvation Army and the Boys’ and Girls’ Clubs Back-to-School Shopping drives.
 These educational, professional and volunteer experiences strengthen her for the task of leading T.E.A.M.
 4 Travis.